z-rui/visual-ds-firebase/src/lib/DEVELOPMENT.md

 The animation system is designed to be declarative and robust, ensuring a clear and intuitive user experience.

 -   **Declarative Snapshots:** The animation is not programmatic in the sense of `node.move(x, y)`.
-Instead, the `AnimationProducer` generates a series of complete visual "snapshots" (`AnimationStep` objects).
+Instead, the `snapshot-generator` generates a series of complete visual "snapshots" (`AnimationStep` objects).
 Each snapshot is a complete description of the visual state at one moment.
 -   **Smooth Transitions by Framer Motion:** The `useBstVisualizer` hook feeds these snapshots one by one to the React components. `framer-motion`, using the `layoutId` prop for nodes and by animating SVG attributes, handles the actual visual animation, smoothly transitioning elements from one snapshot's state to the next.
 -   **Consistent Timing:** Auto-play is driven by a single, steady `setInterval` in the `useBstVisualizer` hook.
 The perceived speed is controlled by changing the interval's delay, which simplifies the animation logic significantly.